Learn More: Declaration Form

 All passengers must complete a health declaration form that will be provided on board the aircraft.
 Forms are also available from Egyptian tourism companies and their international counterparts.

-Children below 6 years old and transit passengers are exempted from the negative COVID‑19 PCR test certificate requirement.
+Fully vaccinated travelers, children under 7 and transit passengers are exempt from the negative COVID‑19 PCR test result requirement.

 Our customers have great stories about us